genneko/freebsd-install-on-zfs/README.md

 - __IP_LIST__

     Space-delimited list of IP addresses.
+Use 'DHCP' or 'SYNCDHCP' for an interface which acquires its address via DHCP.
 The order must match NIC_LIST.

 - __NETMASK_LIST__

     Space-delimited list of netmasks.
+Use an arbitrary (= dummy) string for a DHCP interface.
 The order must match NIC_LIST.

 - __DEFAULTROUTER__

     Default gateway (router) IP address.
+Use an empty string ("") when you get this from DHCP.

 - __SEARCHDOMAINS__

     Space-delimited list of domains used for name resolution.
+Use an empty string ("") when you get this from DHCP.

 - __NAMESERVER_LIST__

     Space-delimited list of name servers to use.
+Use an empty string ("") when you get this from DHCP.

 - DEFAULT_ROOT_PASSWORD